 It’s also known as Bavarian endive and is rich in vitamins and minerals.
 Escarole endive is low in calories and fat, contains vitamin A, vitamin K, and vitamin C. But, due to calcium content, it’s recommended to feed guinea pigs with escarole endive only 2 times per week.

 - Endive has a slightly bitter taste, and it is a leafy-green veggie.

 - There is no fat and cholesterol and almost no sugar in endive.

-- Endive contains good nutrients for health (protein, fiber, carb, antioxidants, minerals).
+- Endive contains good nutrients for health, such as protein, fiber, carb, antioxidants, minerals.

 - This veggie produces pale blue flowers on top of its stem.

 - Endive is beneficial when it comes to the prevention of many diseases.